cutting-room-floor/mapsonastick/README.md

 by dropping KML files into the `KML/` folder, specifying a URL in the UI, or uploading files with the web interface.

+### KMZ Support

+Maps on a Stick, unlike bare OpenLayers, supports KMZ files, by simulating their unpacking and using a special KMZ format type to prefix paths so that they resolve.
+This has only been tested with Icons.

 ### Requirements (Running)

 #### Mac & Windows